boris-kz/CogAlg/README.md

 The purpose is prediction, and predictive value is usually defined as [compressibility](https://en.wikipedia.org/wiki/Algorithmic_information_theory).
 Which is perfectly fine, but existing methods only compute compression per sequence of inputs.
 To enable more incremental selection and scalable search, I quantify partial match between atomic inputs, vs. binary same | different choice for inputs within sequences.
 This is similar to the way Bayesian inference improved on classical logic, by quantifying probability vs. binary true | false values.
+question: [ Which is perfectly fine, but existing methods only compute compression per sequence of inputs] the 'inputs' are referring to each pixel in the image or an image or other?

 I define match as a complementary of miss.
 That means match is potential compression of larger comparand’s magnitude by replacing it with its miss (initially difference) relative to smaller comparand.
 Ultimate criterion is recorded magnitude, rather than bits of memory it occupies, because the former represents physical impact that we want to predict.
 The volume of memory used to record that magnitude depends on prior compression, which is not an objective parameter.